-Identification of promising resistant parents against stem borer infestation for the development of high yielding maize hybrids is an important objective in this study.
-This work involved evaluating ten yellow maize genotypes for yield potential and durable level of tolerance to stem borer infestation.
-A stem borer resistant yellow maize variety was crossed with nine stem borer (not necessarily resistant)maize varieties in a top-cross mating design.
-The resulting F1 hybrids along with the ten parents were evaluated in a stem borer endemic area in 2017 and 2018.
-Data collected were subjected to combined analysis of variance (ANOVA), Principal Component Analysis (PCA) and hierarchical clustering analyses.
-Results obtained showed significant differences for year and genotype, as well as their interaction for some traits measured.
+Identification of promising resistant parents against stem borer infestation for the development of yielding maize hybrids is an important objective in this study.
+This work, therefore aimed at evaluating some yellow maize genotypes for yield potential and durable level of tolerance to stem borer infestation.
+A stem borer resistant yellow maize variety was crossed with nine stem borer (not necessarily resistant) maize varieties in a top-cross mating design.
+The resulting F1 hybrids along with the 10 parents were evaluated in a stem borer endemic area in 2017 and 2018.
+Data collected were subjected to combined analysis of variance (ANOVA), Principal Component Analysis (PCA), hierarchical clustering analyses.
+Results obtained showed significant differences for year, genotype as well as their interaction for some traits measured.
 Maize varieties were delineated into three groups.
-The first two PCA with Eigen values greater than 1.0 accounted for 73.02.96% of the variation; where PC1 was responsible for 52.549% of the variation and was associated with percentage stem borer infestation, leaf damage, plant aspect, stem tunneling ratio and dead heart.
-PC2 accounted for 20.547% and associated with only grain yield (GY).
-Also, maize hybrids had higher GY and better resistance to stem borer than their parents by 24.328% and-14.35%, respectively.
+The first two PCA with Eigen values greater than 1.0 accounted for 72.96% of the variation; where PC1 was responsible for 52.49% of the variation and was associated with percentage stem borer infestation, leaf damage, plant aspect, stem tunneling ratio and dead heart.
+PC2 accounted for 20.47% and associated with only grain yield (GY).
+Also, maize hybrids had higher GY and better resistance to stem borer than their parents by 24.28% and -14.35%, respectively.
 BR9928-DMR-SR-Y was identified as resistant to stem borer with high GY in hybrid combinations.
 Positive and significant correlation was obtained among infestation parameters.
-Hence, genes from promising donor parents may be introgressed into other desirable maize germplasm for the development of stem borer resistant maize hybrids.
+Hence, gene from promising donor parent may be introgressed into other desirable maize germplasm for the development of stem borer resistant maize hybrids.